Allan J Gold

 But with a last will and testament (aka will), you really do have a choice.

-If not ready to make one, let me try to convince you.
-Did you ever order “chef’s choice” and didn’t like the dish.
+If not ready to make a will, let me try to convince you.
+Did you ever order “chef’s choice” and you disliked the dish.
 Or did you ever tell the waiter, “I leave it up to you” and the meal was awful.
-If you don’t make a will, you might not like the result.
+If you don’t make a will, you likewise might not like the result.
 So make a will and do it your way!

 NOTEWORTHY